menu

 Springdale’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Springdale doesn't have a public transportation system that people use for their commute.
+Springdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics